 Is AirTag good enough for bike theft protection?

-In urban areas, AirTag provides meaningful recovery assistance at zero ongoing cost; it is a strong supplement for any bike.
+In urban areas, AirTag provides meaningful recovery assistance at zero ongoing cost; it's a strong supplement for any bike.
 As a standalone tool for high-value bikes ($1,500+), it has real gaps: it provides no live tracking, no movement alerts, and no coverage in areas without nearby iPhones.
 For expensive bikes, pair it with a dedicated GPS tracker.
 For city commuter bikes, AirTag alone is a reasonable and cost-effective choice.

 Where do I hide an AirTag on my bike?